Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 Habana® Gaudi® AI training processors have been architected from the ground up and optimized for deep learning training efficiency.
 Gaudi offers substantial price/performance advantage -- so you get to do more deep learning training while spending less.

-You can use either `the Gaudi-based AWS EC2 DL1 instances <https://aws.amazon.com/ec2/instance-types/dl1/>`_ or `the Supermicro X12 Gaudi server <https://www.supermicro.com/en/solutions/habana-gaudi>`_.
+You can either use `the Gaudi-based AWS EC2 DL1 instances <https://aws.amazon.com/ec2/instance-types/dl1/>`_ or `the Supermicro X12 Gaudi server <https://www.supermicro.com/en/solutions/habana-gaudi>`_.

 Habana’s SynapseAI® software suite is optimized for building and training deep learning models using TensorFlow and PyTorch frameworks.
 Gaudi is referred to as the Habana Processing Unit (HPU).
-With SynapseAI, we aim to make training workloads on Gaudi easy, whether you're developing from scratch or migrating existing workloads.
+With SynapseAI, the aim is to make training workloads on Gaudi easy, whether you're developing from scratch or migrating existing workloads.

 For more information, check out `<https://developer.habana.ai>`_ and `<https://habana.ai/>`_.